Learn More About Our

 Our theme for the 2025-26 school year is STEM Skool Presents World of Science: Earth Science and Environmental Biology.

-Earth science, also known as geoscience, explores the physical, chemical, and biological relationships between the seven spheres comprising Earth's systems: the heliosphere, atmosphere, geosphere, cryosphere, biosphere, hydrosphere, and anthroposphere.
+Earth science, also known as geoscience, explores the physical, chemical, and biological relationships between the seven spheres: the heliosphere, atmosphere, geosphere, cryosphere, biosphere, hydrosphere, and anthroposphere.

 Environmental Biology is the study of living organisms and their interactions with their environment, covering special topics in botany, zoology, ornithology, entomology, wildlife management, marine biology and oceanography, genetics, microbiology, and biodiversity.